Homelessness and Panhandling in Scottsdale

 The Power of Your Dollar

 Many people do not realize that donating to agencies dedicated to helping people in need such as churches, shelters and food banks may be a better way to help the homeless versus providing individual contributions.
-Scottsdale Human Services Division has partnered with the Scottsdale Community Partners (SCP) organization to fund programs such as Healthy Packs, Vista del Camino Homeless Services, the Gleaners Food Program, Transportation Assistance Program, Emergency Youth Program, and the P.E.T.
+Scottsdale Human Services Division has partnered with non-profit organizations such as Scottsdale Community Partners (SCP) and Partners for Paiute (PFP) to fund programs such as Healthy Packs, Vista Food Bank, Homeless Services, the Gleaners Food Program, Transportation Assistance Program, Emergency Youth Program, and the P.E.T.
 Pantry.

 Legal information relating to homelessness and panhandling